 - Sometimes the situation is shown as being so desperate that Blackadder is forced to resort to one of Baldrick's plans due to the lack of any other alternative (for example, trying to rewrite in only two nights the dictionary which took Samuel Johnson ten years to write).

 - Blackadder's main objective over the course of each series always relates very much to the time in which he lives.
-In the first series (mediaeval times) he wants to take over the throne.
+In the first series (medieval times) he wants to take over the throne.
 In the second (Elizabethan) he is trying to wed Queen Elizabeth.
 In the third (the Industrial Revolution) he wants to make more money and in the fourth (World War I) he just wants to get out of the trenches.

 Tropes Present in The Black Adder